YTread Logo

 knives

-today which I've been involved with quite a bit recently. discussions and visual things about knives and I want to put this in the basic series so people understand why I choose the nice types that I choose why I think some knives are more favorable than other knives and then I also want to talk to you about the things you see on the internet about different knives and one thing I want you to understand right away is that if you're looking at a review of any piece of equipment it doesn't matter if it's a knife or what it is if you're looking at a review from someone who says I'm going to check this equipment, first of all, look at what conditioning equipment is there if it is new, it is likely that they have never used it, how can they check it? number two look at that eg rson's overall skill level have you watched any of his other videos to see what his skill level is as a lumberjack, as a bushcrafter, as a survivor and would that lead you to believe this guy knows a little bit about what he is talking about or maybe not so much and that is what you should understand.
+today.
+I've recently been involved in quite a few discussions and visual things about knives and I want to put this in the Basic Series so that people understand why I choose the types of knives that I choose, why I think some knives are more favorable than others and then I also want to talk to you about things that you see on the internet about different knives and one thing I want you to understand right away is that if you're looking at a review of any piece of equipment, it doesn't matter if it's a knife or what. is that if you're looking at a review, someone says I'm going to review this equipment, first of all, look at what conditioning equipment is in it, if it's new, chances are they've never used it, how can they review it, number two .

 knives jmho